 The Federal Housing Administration does not extend financing, as home loans are not made by the federal government.
 Instead, the US government guarantees the loans so that mortgage lenders are encouraged to issue loans to people with lower credit scores and lower income and down payments.
 Some FHA loans can be obtained with just a 3.5% down-payment.

 Each year, Congress, HUD and FHA work together to set new HUD limits for FHA loans.
 Higher loan amounts could translate to increased purchase power for first time home buyers.
 A good example of this is the announcement that FHA made regarding loans for 2016, which was made at the end of last year.
+These government agencies set the FHA 203K loan limits and the max FHA loan amount for the year.
 According to the press release above, the maximum loan limits for mortgages did increase in 188 counties across the US.

 Every year, FHA does a recalculation of loan limits that are based on 115% of the area’s median home price.
 For counties that are located in MSAs or Metropolitan Statistical Areas, the limit for all areas in that MSA is figured based upon the highest cost county.